the64man1/Book_Search_Engine/README.md

 ## Installation

-To use the Workout Tracker, clone the repository by running "git clone `git@github.com:the64man1/Book-Search-Engine.git`' on your console.
+To use the Book Search Engine, clone the repository by running "git clone `git@github.com:the64man1/Book-Search-Engine.git`' on your console.
 Then use the command 'npm install' to install the dependencies.
 Then you can run the command 'npm run develop' to test the functionality of the Book Search Engine on your port localhost:3000.

 Note: As the Book Search Engine uses MongoDB for database purposes, users must have MongoDB installed properly on the local device for the application to work locally.